phpstan/phpstan/README.md

 For inspiration on how to implement a rule turn to [src/Rules](https://github.com/phpstan/phpstan-src/tree/master/src/Rules) to see a lot of built-in rules.

-Check out also [phpstan-strict-rules](https://github.com/phpstan/phpstan-strict-rules) repository for extra strict and opinionated rules for PHPStan!

-Check as well [phpstan-deprecation-rules](https://github.com/phpstan/phpstan-deprecation-rules) for rules that detect usage of deprecated classes, methods, properties, constants and traits!

 ## Custom error formatters